 The latter project focused on how “marginalized groups, at risk of displacement through gentrification, use artistic practices to generate and share alternative knowledges about everyday experiences, in order to resist mainstream narratives about ‘neighbourhood improvement.’

 The project documented a “locally-produced art show about ‘Capitalism and Culture’ in the gentrifying Junction neighbourhood of Toronto.”

 The reference to culture brings to mind Brain culture (2011): The brain as frontier.
 An underlying theme in popular conceptions of the brain, according to the Davi Johnson Thornton in the latter study, is “that the discursive activity of popular neuroscience works through questions of human nature in ways that facilitate neoliberal social and economic arrangements.”

 Dennis Loo of Cal Poly Pomona covers similar ground in a book published in 2011 by Larkmead Press, entitled Globalization and the demolition of society.
 A blurb on the inside cover notes that “Neoliberalism is based on the mantra that market forces should run everything.
 It aims to eliminate job and income security, the social safety net (including welfare and other social guarantees), unions, pensions, public services, and the governmental regulation of corporations.”

 Dennis Loo’s book concludes with questions: “Which path will be taken?
 The world awaits.
 The future beckons.
 Who will answer the call?”

-Another of my favourite books addressing communications and network theory is The information: A history, a theory, a flood (2011) by James Gleick, whose other books includes Chaos (2008).
+Another study addressing communications and network theory is entitled: The information: A history, a theory, a flood (2011) by James Gleick, whose other books includes Chaos (2008).

 A Jan.
 16, 2015 Toronto Star article is entitled: “Mapping our political divides: A team of political scientists has mapped out Toronto’s ideological landscape by ward, identifying where the city’s political left and right reside.”